sttk/fav-type.to-date/README.md

 #### <u>toDate\['Y-M-D'\](value) : Date</u>

-Convert a date format string separated by hyphens to a data object.
+Converts a date format string separated by hyphens to a data object.

 ##### Parameter: